FEUP-LEIC-ES-2023-24/2LEIC18T4/README.md

 The thing that went the best was changing the map and limiting it to just the Porto Area, as it was something that gave us some work but in the end works great.

 ### Sprint 2
-This Sprint was focused on making functionality and aesthetic meet.
-Each person focused on a specific Page and
+This Sprint was focused on making functionality and aesthetics meet.
+Each person focused on a specific Page and converged to make them all work together seamlessly.
+The Sprint went very well, we made lots of improvements and added a lot of functionalities, working well with the plans on the board.

+For the third sprint:
+- We need to finish the functionalities missing for the reviews and achievements.

+One aspect that went very well was the amount of work that we got done, we are really proud of how the app is starting to look like, from the starred, to the sharing, everything is shaping up.
+The only thing that went wrong is that we are still stuck on the search page.